Theglytch/Bomp/README.md

 # Bomp
-HTML game dev in mobile
+Bomp was a challenge to developpe a small HTML game by using only a cheap smartphone.